Nationwide Lifetime Interest Only Mortgages

 Risks Associated With Not Being Able To Sell The Property For Enough To Repay The Mortgage

-One of the biggest risks associated with Nationwide’s Lifetime Interest Only Mortgages is not being able to sell the property for enough to repay the mortgage.
-This can be a concern especially when house prices fall or if there are generally fewer potential buyers in the market.
+One of the most significant risks associated with Nationwide’s Lifetime Interest Only Mortgages is not being able to sell the property for enough to repay the mortgage.
+This can be a concern, especially when house prices fall, or fewer potential buyers are in the market.

-If this happens, homeowners could end up still owing money on their mortgage even after selling their property, which can be extremely stressful and financially devastating.
+If this happens, homeowners could still owe money on their mortgage even after selling their property, which can be highly stressful and financially devastating.

-To mitigate this risk, it’s important to keep an eye on local housing markets and trends as well as having a solid plan B in case things don’t go as expected.
+To mitigate this risk, it’s essential to keep an eye on local housing markets and trends and have a solid plan B in case things don’t go as expected.
 It may also be worth considering other options like downsizing or releasing equity in other ways.

 How To Mitigate The Risks Of Nationwide’s Lifetime Interest Only Mortgage